Amman31/Light-sensor-data-application/readme.md

 ### 5. Run the application
 python main.py

-## Common Issues

-### 1) MSSP Library Not Available
-- Ensure that you've installed pyserial.
-- Verify that tw_mssp.py and tw_fast_crc.py are in project root directory.

-### 2) COM Port Connection Failed
-- Check Device Manager for correct COM port.
-- Ensure no other applications are using the port.
-- Verify LCU is powered and connected.
-- Try different COM ports (COM6, COM3, etc.)

-### 3) Directory Error
-- Make sure that virtual environment is created in the same directory as ui and assets folders.

 ## Authors
 ### Mohammad Amman - Lead Developer, UI Designer
 ### Salek Md Peash Been - Developer, Code Reviewer
 ### Thet Htar Zin - Developer, Code Reviewer

-##  AI DECLARATION
-This application was developed with the help of AI tools such as ChatGPT and Claude.
-They were used to understand the possible different real-life based scenarios such as tuneel and vandalism.
-It was also used to get UI design configurations.
-However, the code provided by the tools wasn't directly copied but rather modified based on our preference.
-It was also used to solve common issues such as directory error, dependencies installation and error finding.